 ITCL has developed advanced car simulators, hosted at their facilities, that integrate a highly realistic simulation environment, characterized by a large variety of contexts (urban, country side, highway) and the possibility of interacting with other urban actors (pedestrians, motorbikes and bikes) virtually simulated through AI within the scenario or played through additional simulators hosted at ITCL itself.
 Therefore, the ITCL simulators are highly versatile; they allow the integration and customization of several features and technologies, therefore paving the way for different experimental trials.

-Mindtooth will be tested and integrated within ITCL simulators with the following aim:
+Mindtooth has been tested and integrated within ITCL simulators with the following aim:

 • To provide a forefront “research & service” tool to investigate mental causes of specific drivers’ behaviour, targeting research organisations specialising in traffic safety.
 Nowadays, apart from research, the main ITCL simulators business target relies on driving schools.
-Thanks to the Mindtooth system, ITCL aims at enhancing its simulators to improve training quality and efficiency through the integration of untapped data-driven insights into training.
-On secondary level, providing an innovative service to their industrial customers where the study of the brain response during training or even operating risky equipment or operations could be interesting and useful.
+Thanks to the Mindtooth system, ITCL enhanced its simulators to improve training quality and efficiency through the integration of untapped data-driven insights into training.
+On secondary level, providing an innovative service to their industrial customers where the study of the brain response during training or even operating risky equipment or operations has been shown to be interesting and useful.

-Because of the concurrent relevant field of autonomous driving, the final Mindtooth system would become a highly interesting tool to enable new channels of interaction between the driver (advanced Human Machine Interaction - HMI - application), i.e. by using neurometrics of his/her mental state, and the car.
-This aspect will be not directly investigated along Mindtooth, since it currently does not represent the core business of ITCL.
-However, because of its potential impact in automotive industry and market, any activity to encourage at least its final exploitation also in this domain will be taken into consideration.
+Because of the concurrent relevant field of autonomous driving, the Mindtooth has become a highly interesting tool to enable new channels of interaction between the driver (advanced Human Machine Interaction - HMI - application), i.e. by using neurometrics of his/her mental state, and the car.

 Car simulator is essentially based on a typical real car setup (seat and dashboard with steering wheel, gearshift and all the common commands), while the virtual environment is reproduced through three screens, therefore without using any VR headset that would make wearing EEG sensors difficult (Figure 7).

-Therefore, EEG recording will not be performed during real driving conditions but only at simulators, coherently with the Mindtooth intended use by ITCL.
+Therefore, EEG recording has not been performed during real driving conditions but only at simulators, coherently with the Mindtooth intended use by ITCL.